uvadmt/uvadmt.github.io/src/content/syllabus.md

 channel.
 This will get the fastest response, since all of the course staff and students will see your question there and be able to respond to it.

-Although Discord enables "real time" communication, you should not expect instant answers to questions there, but should expect a response within 24 hours.

 **Email:** Managing email for a large class like this is difficult, and you should use the course discord for questions about the course